 Paraffinum Liquidum is the Latin name for mineral oil.

 Peptides are chains of amino acids which make up the building blocks of the protein in our bodies.
-Peptides can have anti-ageing, soothing and restoring effects on the skin, however can easily become unstable in certain environments.
+They can have anti-ageing, soothing and restoring effects on the skin.
+However, they can easily become unstable in certain environments.

 A purified product that is derived from petroleum.
-Petrolatum coats the skin, seals in moisture and protects the skin from external irritants.
+Petrolatum coats the skin which seals in moisture and protects the skin from external irritants.

 Retinoid is a vitamin A derivative which is beneficial for ageing skin and acne.
-It has many functions including increasing cell turnover, stimulating production of collagen, elastin and hyaluronic acid, unclogging pores and reducing pigmentation.
-Always use a SPF with retinoids.
+It has many functions including increasing cell turnover, stimulating the production of collagen, elastin and hyaluronic acid, unclogging pores and reducing pigmentation.
+Always use an SPF with retinoids.